 There are three daily flights with Air Asia from Bangkok to Trang, travel time is approximately 1.5h hours.
 If you don’t like flying there are also buses and trains, though these can take up to one full day of travel.

 We actually traveled to Koh Mook by speedboat from Koh Lipe which took about 2 hours one way.

-Getting from Koh Mook back to the airport requires a boat transfer and a van, the boat schedule from Koh Mook to Trang Airport in 2018 is:
+Getting from Koh Mook back to the airport requires a boat transfer and a van.
+The prices stated are for the boat and van package, direct from the island to the airport.
+The boat schedule departing from Koh Mook to Trang Airport in 2018 is:

 - Depart 8am, arrive 9.30am – 350 THB per person